Sunday, July 3, 2016

 4) Episode of Bharata:- Bharata, the son of Kaika, gave an irresistible option to Rama to comeback to kingdom.
 Rama politely refused it stating that he cannot go back on his word.
 This situation he has successfully conquered the temptation of riches offered by Bharata by sticking to his path.

 5) Making Ravan as enemy:- Rama has shown his confidence by choosing to fight with Ravan.
-Ravan is a seasoned warrior and has an acclaim of defeated even the Gods, but that did not invoke any fear to Rama.
+Ravan is a seasoned warrior and has an acclaim of defeated even the Gods, but that did not invoke any fear in Rama.

 6) Making Sugreeva as friend:- Rama is cognizant of the fact that Sugriva is himself in doldrums and if he chooses Vali as his friend his search of Sita would be easy.
 But he stood by Sugreeva and not by Vali as Vali is not in path of Dharma.